alexiswl/betaduck/README.md

 ## Uses

 ### Tidying your data
-* Bundle fast5 folds into gzipped tar files
+* Bundle fast5 folds into gzipped tar files (much easier to then rsync via ssh or mount - see the commands below)
 * Gzip fastq files and move to folder 'fastq'
 * Move sequencing summary files to folder 'sequencing_summary'